TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

 \subsection{Comprehensive LLM Evaluation Results}

-In this section, we present a broader evaluation results of LLMs using Markdown as the serialization format for tables.
-Results are shown in Table \ref{tab:broader_test}. he overall performance is illustrated in Figure \ref{fig:bar}.
-We enumerate our interesting observations below:
+The primary goal of our benchmark is to provide a comprehensive assessment of LLM performance on multi-table QA tasks.
+In this section, we report the detailed evaluation results of the tested LLMs in TABLE~\ref{tab:broader_test}.

+We first examine these results from a category-wise perspective by comparing the performance of chat, instruct, domain-specific, and reasoning models.

 \textbf{Chat LLM Performance.} We find that \textit{chat-oriented LLMs generally perform poorly on our benchmark due to lack of instruction following ability}.
 Chat Models except \textsc{GLM4-9B-Chat} get lower than $25\%$ overall accuracy.
-These LLMs struggle to properly follow the instructions provided in the prompt in Figure \ref{fig:prompt}, despite the explicit clarification that there is only one correct choice and that the answer must adhere to a specific format.
-Instead, chat models often produce responses such as “I don’t know,” “None of the above,” or provide multiple answers in a format that deviates from the expected structure.
+These LLMs struggle to properly follow the instructions, despite the explicit clarification that there is only one correct choice and that the answer must adhere to a specific format.
+Instead, chat models often produce responses such as ``\texttt{I don’t know}'', ``\texttt{None of the above}'', or provide multiple answers in a format that deviates from the expected structure.
 This behavior likely stems from their design, which prioritizes conversational fluency over strict adherence to task-specific instructions.
-The \textsc{GLM4-9B-Chat} performs slightly better since it can follow the instructions better.
 Interestingly, we also find that \textit{the overall accuracy of chat models tends to decline as their scale increases}.
-A manual inspection using the ``airline" database revealed distinct failure patterns for different models.
-For instance, larger versions of \textsc{Baichuan2} frequently exhibited repetitive output (e.g., ``-338.166666666666…" repeated many times), whereas smaller versions, while often failing to follow instructions, still managed to produce readable and structured responses.
-For \textsc{Vicuna} series, smaller models occasionally generated multiple-choice answers (e.g., ``Answer: C/D"), where our regular expression matched one option (e.g., ``C"), giving them a chance to answer correctly.
-In contrast, larger models often produced verbose analyses or answers like ``None of the above," which made it impossible for our evaluation to match the correct answer.
+A manual inspection using the airline database revealed distinct failure patterns for different models.
+For instance, larger versions of \textsc{Baichuan2} frequently exhibited repetitive output (e.g., ``\texttt{-338.166666666666...}'' repeated many times), whereas smaller versions, while often failing to follow instructions, still managed to produce readable and structured responses.
+For \textsc{Vicuna} series, smaller models occasionally generated multiple-choice answers (e.g., ``\texttt{Answer: C/D}''), where our regular expression matched one option (e.g., ``\texttt{C}''), giving them a chance to answer correctly.
+In contrast, larger models often produced verbose analyses or answers like ``\texttt{None of the above}'', which made it impossible for our evaluation to match the correct answer.